galenlynch/OpenEphysLoader.jl/README.md

 ```

 ## Documentation
-For documentation on the use of `metadata`, please see the latest docs below.

 - [**STABLE**][docs-stable-url] &mdash; **most recently tagged version of the documentation.**
 - [**LATEST**][docs-latest-url] &mdash; *in-development version of the documentation.*